leunga1000/ikigai-digital/README.md

 ### 3rd party API
 Some questions from the 3rd party API - amount is specified as int, with format double.

 Transaction returns balance - but of which account.

+Need to triple check whether direction of DEBIT/CREDIT is correct.

+### Terraform
+Need to customise to this application.
+Need to set up the CORE_BANKING_BASE_URL environment variable dependent on environment.